Retek21/CsaHoSz_Backend/README.md

 # CsaHoSz_Backend

 ## Info
 This was a fullstack university project, in which creating the API+Authentication+Authorization using Spring was my task.
+It's a management platform for a sports organization.

 ## Database
 - A mysql server instace is needed for the data persistence